BILDADMOSES/Banknote_Verification_Project-/README.md

 We imported the necessary libraries that would assist us in performing the required operations on the data e.g. putting our data into a table format, visualizing our data etc.
 We pulled out the 2 columns we were interested in (v1 & v2) from the data set we were provided with.
 Afterwards applied K-Means algorithm to the 2 columns (we had conflated into one column first) and came up with the 2 clusters we had pre-defined.
 We ran K-Means multiple times (9) to see if our clustering was stable.

-The clustering was fairly stable as we didn’t get many different results every time we rerun k-means.
+The clustering is fairly stable as we didn’t get many different results every time we rerun k-means.
 The results were very similar.

+Summary of the result

+There are 599 data being clustered in group 0 and 773 being clustered in group 1 after k-means.

+Visualization of Result

-Our accuracy was based on the matching values between the original class plot and the kmeans plot out of the entire data set i.e. 1371
+Our accuracy was based on the matching values between the original class plot and the k-means plot out of the entire data set i.e. 1371
 K-Means Result: The accuracy of this K-Means Model is 34.79%.
+Recommendations
-This is not a very good accuracy level and will affect the future results of your experiment on banknote verification.
+The accuracy level will affect the future results of your experiment on banknote verification.
 I would advise using another algorithm or find ways of optimize our accuracy rate.